Smart Industrial Automation Guide: Explore Basics, Benefits, and Modern Insights

 Smart industrial automation refers to the use of advanced technologies such as artificial intelligence, machine learning, robotics, and industrial IoT (Internet of Things) to automate manufacturing and industrial processes.
 It builds on traditional automation by adding real-time data analysis, connectivity, and intelligent decision-making capabilities.

-Smart automation systems typically include:
+Smart automation systems typically include the following components:

 • Sensors and connected devices